List of national flag proposals: Belarus

 In 1990, the authorities of Minsk allowed the use of the white-red-white national flag along with the state flag of the SSR.
 This led to many opposition supporters to create more proposals bearing this design, including flags with the Pahonia contained in the red stripe, and some even resembling a Nordic cross due to the addition of a red bar towards the hoist.

 Right after declaring independence from the USSR in 1991, the special sixth session of the XII Council of the Belarusian SSR commenced with the objective to address several topics, including the republic's name, state flag, and coat of arms.
 Flag designs were submitted by the public, many involving the colours red, green, and blue.

-In 1993, due to unrest regarding the adopted white-red-white flag, the future president Alexander Lukashenko proposed a referendum to change the flag, but was rejected.
+In 1993, the future president Alexander Lukashenko proposed a referendum to change the flag, but was rejected.
 Once he became president in 1995, Lukashenko proposed a version that consisted of two thin green stripes top and bottom, and a central red field.
 This flag, alongside a version similar to the one used by the SSR without the hammer and sickle, were put forward for a referendum, including their respective coat of arms designs.
 The latter won the referendum and was adopted as the current flag of Belarus.